jnnycn007/pc-nrfconnect-docs/configuration.md

 ## App icon

-To have a custom preferred icon displayed for your app in the nRF Connect for Desktop launcher and the app's window title, add an `icon.svg` (preferred) or an `icon.png` file in the app directory.
+To have a custom icon displayed for your app in the nRF Connect for Desktop launcher and the app's window title, add an `icon.svg` (preferred) or an `icon.png` file in the app directory.

 The icon is displayed at 40x40 pixels in the nRF Connect for Desktop launcher, so make sure the icon is displaying in good quality when using this size.